Exus Blog Article

 In 2018 the average millennial in the US had managed to accrue around $36,000 in personal debt and 1 in 5 millennials expect to die without ever paying those debts off.
 In the UK things are not much better, with The Insolvency Service revealing a tenfold increase in under 25s going bust over the last three years and unsecured household debts reaching an average of £15,385 per home in 2018.

 In Australia, where there’s been a 20% increase in loan defaults since 2014, millennials face the prospect of being the first generation in living memory to be worse off than their parents.
-Even in the decidedly wealthy nation of Singapore more than half of millennials have credit card debts, and in the neighbouring Thailand last year, 450,000 millennial auto loan accounts with a total lending value of 130 billion baht turned sour.
+Even in the decidedly wealthy nation of Singapore more than half of the millennials have credit card debts, and in neighboring Thailand last year, 450,000 millennial auto loan accounts with a total lending value of 130 billion baht turned sour.

 Millennials are not in debt due to cavalier spending, but because they have been dealt a bad hand.
-Times are tough, with the 2008 recession setting off a chain of events that has resulted in a tough job climate, expensive education and an expensive housing market.
+Times are tough, with the 2008 recession setting off a chain of events that has resulted in a tough job climate, expensive education, and an expensive housing market.

 For UK millennials, things are looking rather bleak indeed.
 YouGov research reveals that 42% of them cite debt repayments as one of their most significant outgoings, with one in five 25-to-34-year-olds spending over 60% of their income on the same day it enters their account.

 Things look even worse elsewhere.
 In the UAE, for example, almost a third of millennials struggle to meet their needs on their income alone, with credit card purchases increasing by more than 50% as a result.
-In Malaysia, meanwhile, a survey of over 1000 young millennial professionals found that many of them rely on high cost borrowings with 38% having personal loans and 47% having credit card debt.
+In Malaysia, meanwhile, a survey of over 1000 young millennial professionals found that many of them rely on high-cost borrowings with 38% having personal loans and 47% having credit card debt.

 So how did we get here?
 It’s got very little to do with lifestyle and a lot to do with rising costs and increasing inequality.